alishibli97/Scalable-Machine-Learning-and-Deep-Learning/project/README.md

 ![alt text](https://github.com/alishibli97/Scalable-Machine-Learning-and-Deep-Learning/blob/main/project/scalable.PNG)

 This project fuses collaborative filtering and content-based recommendation for netflix movie recommendation.
-You can view our report at:
+You can view our report at [Project_Scalable.pdf](https://github.com/alishibli97/Scalable-Machine-Learning-and-Deep-Learning/blob/main/project/Project_Scalable.pdf).

 ## Project Structure
 The structure of the project is as follows: